ismailmo1/manufacturing-data-viz/docs/README.md

 # Documentation

 This file contains general documentation related to this project.
-For details on the specific visualisation, check out their respective folders in the [src folder](../src/).
+For details on a specific visualisation, check out their respective folders in the [src folder](../src/).

 ## How to use this project